Tragic Stories From The Life Of Judy Garland

-Stories about Judy Garland detail the dysfunctional parents, studio abuses, early exposure to drugs and alcohol, and series of dreadful marriages that became the foundation of an unhappy existence that ended in 1969 at the age of 47.
-But terrible Judy Garland facts would also have to include her own disastrous choices and childlike behavior.
-Garland was certainly the victim of the horrific world of old Hollywood, but she seemed unable to break the cycle of bad relationships and financial ruin that ultimately destroyed her life and career.
+Behind the scenes of her legendary screen career were the dysfunctional parents, the studio abuses, early exposure to drugs and alcohol, and a series of unsuccessful marriages.
+All of that laid the foundation for an all-too-young passing, as she departed at the age of only 47.
+Garland was certainly the victim of the horrific world of Old Hollywood, but she seemed unable to break the cycle of bad relationships and financial ruin that ultimately took over her life and career.

-As Dorothy, Judy Garland was able to successfully make it back home, to a house filled with love and stability.
-Sadly, in the real world, she would never be able to truly make it over the rainbow.
+As Dorothy Gale, she was able to successfully make it back home, to a house filled with love and stability.
+Sadly, in the real world, she would never be able to truly make it over the rainbow, as detailed in the 2019 biographical film, Judy.
 Here are some of the scandalous and heartbreaking aspects of the life of Judy Garland.

-Her Childhood Was Dominated By Her Ambitious Stage Mother
+Her Childhood Was Dominated By Her Ambitious Stage Mom

 Judy Garland was born Frances Ethel Gumm in Grand Rapids, MN, on June 10, 1922.
-She almost wasn't born at all; her mother initially consulted doctors about the possibility of aborting Frances, her third child, but doctors talked her out of it.
+She almost wasn't born at all; her mother - who had two children at the time - initially consulted doctors about the possibility of abortion, but doctors talked her out of it.

 Mrs. Gumm, a frustrated vaudevillian, put young Frances onstage when she was only two-and-a-half years old, adding her to an act with her two sisters.
-The Gumms relocated to Lancaster, CA, when Frances was four years old; her mother wanted to get her children as close as possible to the film and entertainment center of Los Angeles.
+The Gumms relocated to Lancaster, CA, when Frances was 4 years old; Ethel wanted to get her children as close as possible to the film and entertainment center of Los Angeles.

-Later, the actress remembered her mother as "the real Wicked Witch of the West."
+Later, the actress remembered her mom as "the real Wicked Witch of the West."

 Her Parents Had An Unhappy Marriage Of Convenience

 Frances's father, Frank Gumm, was also a vaudevillian.
-He seemed to have married his wife more to cement their song-and-dance duo than out of love; Gumm was reportedly bisexual, and began making sexual advances to the teenage male ushers and students who frequented the movie theater the family owned.
-According to some sources, the rumors of Gumm's nontraditional habits were what ultimately drove the family to move to California.
+His marriage to his wife cemented their song-and-dance duo, if nothing else.
+But as biographies have detailed, Gumm was reportedly bisexual, and began making sexual advances to the teenage male ushers and students who frequented the movie theater the family owned.
+According to some sources, the rumors of Gumm's affinities were what ultimately drove the family to move to California.

 Her parents' troubled relationship hurt young Frances.
 She later said, "As I recall, my parents were separating and getting back together all the time.
 It was very hard for me to understand those things and, of course, I remember clearly the fear I had of those separations."